-I keep these in my every day and use different price action patterns and orderflow behavior to execute my trades.
+I keep these in my every day and use different price action patterns and orderflow behaviour to execute my trades.

 If you are interested to learn these patterns, you can check out my Trading Blueprint.

 - If the price accepts into the balance area, it’s likely to revert to the other side.
-Price often retests the edge of the balance area before traveling to the opposite side.
+Price often retests the edge of the balance area before travelling to the opposite side.